-How to Protect Your Neck and Back During Marathon Training
+Protect Your Neck and Back While Running

 Running isn’t just your hobby or a healthy habit, it’s part of who you are.
-Enjoyment is found when you lace up your running shoes, put in your earbuds and GO!
+Enjoyment is found when you lace up your running shoes, put in your earbuds, and GO!
 Excitement builds up as you get closer to crossing that finish line.

 Dr. James Zaslavsky, First State’s Spine cervical spine expert, loves to run and understands the importance of protecting the spine from injury when running.
-Posture is a huge part of prevention of pain in the neck, upper back, and lower back.
+Posture is a huge part of the prevention of pain in the neck, upper back, and lower back.
 Train safer and run better by keeping these things in mind: